-Table DF-11: Composition of Capital ₹ Crore 68 Common Equity Tier 1 available to meet buffers (as a percentage of risk weighted assets) 8.67% National minima (if different from Basel 3 minimum) 69 National Common Equity Tier 1 minimum ratio (if different from Basel III minimum) 70 National Tier 1 minimum ratio (if different from Basel III minimum) 71 National total capital minimum ratio (if different from Basel III minimum) Amounts below the thresholds for deduction (before risk weigh nting) 72 Non-significant investments in the capital of other financial entities 432.46 73 Significant investments in the common stock of financial entities 1,141.62 74 Mortgage servicing rights (net of related tax liability) N.A 75 Deferred tax assets arising from temporary differences (net of related tax liability) N.A Applicable caps on the inclusion of provisions in Tier 2 capital 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) 1,298.96 77 Cap on inclusion of provisions in Tier 2 under standardised approach 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) N.A.
+Table DF-11: Composition of Capital ₹ Crore 71 National total capital minimum ratio (if different from Basel III minimum) Amounts below the thresholds for deduction (before risk weigh ting) 72 Non-significant investments in the capital of other financial entities 493.75 73 Significant investments in the common stock of financial entities 1,149.67 74 Mortgage servicing rights (net of related tax liability) N.A 75 Deferred tax assets arising from temporary differences (net of related tax liability) N.A Applicable caps on the inclusion of provisions in Tier 2 capit tal 76 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) 1,387.31 77 Cap on inclusion of provisions in Tier 2 under standardised approach 78 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to internal ratings-based approach (prior to application of cap) N.A.
 79 Cap for inclusion of provisions in Tier 2 under internal ratings-based approach N.A.
 C Capital instruments subject to phase-out arrangements (only applical September 30, 2017 and September 30, 2022) ble between 80 Current cap on CET1 capital instruments subject to phase out arrangements N.A.
 81 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) N.A.
 82 Current cap on AT1 instruments subject to phase out arrangements N.A.
 83 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) N.A.
 84 Current cap on T2 instruments subject to phase out arrangements N.A.
 85 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) N.A.